John Mitchell (Being Human): Series 2

 Kemp and Lucy make further plans to get rid of what they see as the evil in the world.
 They set up an explosion in the bar where Mitchell's Blood Addicts society takes place.
-This leads up to death of the most vampires in the community.
+This leads to the death of most of the vampires in the community.
 When Lucy's role in this is revealed, Mitchell is devastated.
 His darkest vampire traits start to come out.

 Mitchell and his vampire friend Daisy kill twenty people in a train massacre.

 Meanwhile, George, Annie and George's ex-girlfriend and werewolf Nina have gone into Lucy's CenSSA organisation.
-To late they figure out that Kemp can't keep what he has promised and that a lot of werewolves are killed during his experiments.
-When Mitchell hears that his friends are at the company, he goes to there, killing everyone on his way.
+Too late they figure out that Kemp can't keep what he has promised and that a lot of werewolves are killed during his experiments.
+When Mitchell hears that his friends are at the company, he goes there, killing everyone on his way.
 He meets George and Nina again.
-However, for Annie it is already to late.
+However, for Annie it is already too late.
 She is sent to hell by Kemp.
 Later George, Mitchell and Nina move to Barry.
 When Annie is stuck on the other site at purgatory and Mitchell promises to get her back.